 With a literal hands on approach, you can groom your cat while petting them.
 Featuring 255 silicone grooming tips, the flexible grooming glove allows you to remove debris, loose hair and dirt.

 The gloves will collect plenty of loose top hair however, it won’t get down into the undercoat.
 They are good for detangling small knots and freshening up your cats coat.
-When you need to remove the hair from the glove, simple run them under water and the hair will fall off.
+When you need to remove the hair from the glove, simply run them under water and the hair will fall off.
 Just remember to cover the drain so you don’t fill up your plumbing with pet hair.

 If you’re after a pair of gloves that is available in a range of sizes, the Handson Gloves for Shedding, Bathing, Grooming could be a better choice.